CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-21.md

       >**Note:** You will see DNS resolve errors.
 This is expected.

       >**Important**: Do not close these windows.
 Let this PowerShell script run in the background.
 The command needs to generate log entries for some hours.
 You can proceed to the next task and next exercises while this script runs.
 The data created by this task will be used in the Threat Hunting lab later.
 This process will not create substantial amounts of data or processing.

+## Review

+In this lab, you:
+- Created and configured a PowerShell script to simulate DNS queries to a C2 server.
+- Executed the script to generate periodic DNS beaconing traffic.
+- Allowed the script to run in the background to produce data for later threat hunting analysis.
+- Confirmed the process ran without creating significant system load.

+## You have successfully completed the lab.
+Click on Next to Continue